 - What happens when I participate in the EUEI program?

 - Does Esri collect information about other software on my system?

 - Can I opt out of the program?

 - Will Esri contact me about the program?

 - What is the size of the generated report?

 - How is my privacy protected if I choose to participate in the program?

 Some examples of the data are hardware information, such as the version of your operating system; information about your graphics card; the commands and tools you are using; how long you use the application; error report information; and so on.
-The EUEI program does not collect any personal information related to you or your organization, such as your IP address, login information, or specifics about any data you may be using.
+The EUEI program does not collect personal information related to you or your organization, such as your IP address, login information, or specifics about data you may be using.

-Esri respects your privacy and does not gather any personal information about you or your system.
+Esri respects your privacy and does not gather personal information about you or your system.
 To properly aggregate and prioritize the data, the program creates a globally unique identifier (GUID) that is stored on your computer.
 This ID allows the program to distinguish between one hundred users providing feedback or one user who provides feedback a hundred times.
 The GUID is a randomly generated number and is not used to identify you.

 For more information, see the Esri Privacy Statement.